 Not designed for photo printing.

-The Brother HL-L2460DW is an alright home office printer.
-It uses a high-yield toner cartridge, minimizing maintenance requirements, and it pushes pages out quickly.
+The Brother HL-L2460DW is an alright small office printer.
+It utilizes a high-yield toner cartridge, minimizing maintenance requirements, and prints pages quickly.
 However, as a print-only model, the lack of a scanner may be limiting for some offices.
-Print quality is acceptable out-of-the-box; while text looks sharp and crisp, the contrast is poor, and graphs or charts converted into grayscale from color contain many artifacts.
-You can drastically improve print quality by changing a few settings in the printer's submenus.
+Print quality is very good out of the box.
+The text looks sharp, and the graphs are well-defined, even if the overall render can be a bit too contrasty.

 High page yield results in low cost-per-print.